sergiocollado/potpourri/aws_notes.md

 The AWS Serverless Application Repository is a managed repository for serverless applications.
 It enables teams, organizations, and individual developers to store and share reusable applications, and easily assemble and deploy serverless architectures in powerful new ways.
 Using the Serverless Application Repository, you don't need to clone, build, package, or publish source code to AWS before deploying it.
 Instead, you can use pre-built applications from the Serverless Application Repository in your serverless architectures, helping you and your teams reduce duplicated work, ensure organizational best practices, and get to market faster.
 Integration with AWS Identity and Access Management (IAM) provides resource-level control of each application, enabling you to publicly share applications with everyone or privately share them with specific AWS accounts.
 To share an application you've built, publish it to the AWS Serverless Application Repository.

+### Containers

+A containter is a standard unit of software that packages up code and all its dependencies, so the applications runs quickly and reliably from one computing environment to another.

+The difference with a virtual machine is that a contanier don't have the duplication of the operation system.

+The usual workflow is: <br>
+Dockerfile -> build and Image -> store (upload) the image into a Registry -> Download the image from a registry & run a continer, copyiing the image created.